UK electricity pylon series

 Overview

-This page provides a visual overview of most of the major UK electricity pylon (transmission tower) types found within the UK; it can be thought of as a kind of “Spotter’s Guide to British Electricity Pylons”.
+This page provides a visual overview of most of the major UK electricity pylon (transmission tower) types found within the UK.
 The images are all to scale at 12 pixels per metre.
 Links are provided to the individual series pages that contain more information.

 Where possible, the drawings below are derived from industry material.
-However, they are all only approximations, as even industry drawings can be inaccurate and at times outright erroneous, and the basis for crossarm lengths is inconsistent (either to the centre of the conductor attachment point or to the end of the steelwork).
+However, they are all only approximations: even industry drawings can be inaccurate and at times outright erroneous.
 In some instances, details such as bracing structure is taken from photographs and Google Street View imagery, and some drawings are entirely new work when no drawings are available.
 Some corrections have been made for apparent and verifiable errors in drawings, but some of these may be incorrect corrections.
 The drawings are however accurate enough for identification purposes.

-The exact design of each tower type also varies, either due to customisation during construction or subsequent modification.
-Many heavily-modified towers exist that do not match any standard design, and terminal and junction towers tend to allow for a variety of crossarm configurations.
+Actual towers may differ from the diagrams here due to enhancements to the design, customisation during construction or subsequent modification (especially strengthening).
+Many heavily-modified towers exist that do not match any standard design, and terminal and junction towers tend to allow for a variety of crossarm configurations that are not all covered here.

-As power lines are modified and diverted, old towers are removed and new towers added, and the new towers may be of a completely different series.
+As power lines are modified and diverted, old towers are removed and new towers added, and the new towers may be of a completely different series to the remainder of the line.
 If the towers on a line appear not to all be from the same series, this is quite likely to be the case.

 Designations